Film, Television & Podcasts

 David holds a Bachelor of Arts degree in Economics from George Washington University in Washington, D.C., with a minor in Fine Arts.
 He received his Juris Doctor from the Hofstra University School of Law in New York.

 David is currently a member of the New York State Bar.
-He currently resides in Roslyn Harbor, New York.
+He currently resides in Manhattan, New York.